reearth/quickjs-emscripten-sync/README.md

 ### `Arena`

-The Arena class manages all generated handles at once by quickjs-emscripten and automatically converts objects between the host and the QuickJS VM.
+The Arena class manages all generated handles at once by quickjs-emscripten and automatically converts objects between the host and the QuickJS context.

-#### `new Arena(vm: QuickJSVm, options?: Options)`
+#### `new Arena(ctx: QuickJSContext, options?: Options)`

 Constructs a new Arena instance.
-It requires a quickjs-emscripten VM initialized with `quickjs.createVM()`.
+It requires a quickjs-emscripten context initialized with `quickjs.newContext()`.

 Options accepted: